Botcopy/docs/docs/advanced/handover.md

 When communicating from Botcopy -> Client, the `bot access token` is used.

-`"Content-Type": "application/json"` is required in the header when making a request to Botcopy.
+`"Content-Type": "application/json"` is required in the header of the POST request to `https://api.botcopy.com/webhooks/handover/push`